William White (Canadian politician)

 William White, Q.C.
 (April 29, 1856 – May 9, 1953) was a Canadian politician.
 He served on the 1st Council of the Northwest Territories for Regina from 1883 to 1885.

-White was born in 1856 at Hamilton, Ontario, the son of Thomas White.
+White was born in 1856 at Hamilton, Canada West, the son of Thomas White.
 After receiving education at the Upper Canada College and the University of Toronto, he became a lawyer.
 Though he served on the Northwest Territories Council as an independent as it was non-partisan, White affiliated himself later with the Conservative Party of Canada.
 He would practice law at Moosomin where he was also a prosecutor.
 He later moved to British Columbia, Yukon and England.
 In 1887, he married Frances Louisa Cholerton-Hall.

 He was elected in 1883 to the Council of the North West Territories, and retired at the next election, in 1885.